Tropical Poincar\'e duality spaces: Introduction

 In \cref{section:balancing}, we define the tropical multi-tangent cosheaves and sheaves, which we use to define tropical (co)homology.
 This is used to describe a generalized version of the balancing condition in tropical geometry, to generalize beyond integer weights.

 In \cref{section:Tropical_Poincare_duality}, we define the TPD over a ring $R$, and give some necessary conditions.
-Furthermore, in the case where $R$ is a field, we relate the TPD over $R$ to an Euler characteristic condition.
 Moreover, we give a complete classification in dimension one, and some criteria in codimension one of $\R^n$ for TPD to hold, which forms a first step towards answering \cref{question:tpd_when}.

 In \cref{section:local}, we turn to \cref{question:local_tpd_when}.
 We first relate TPD at the stars of faces to TPD of the whole fan, which is then used to characterize local TPD spaces.
 We then use our dimension one result to give a more geometric description of the characterization.